top of page

 The project began through working meetings, conversation sessions, and shared concentration spaces with the community, where needs, local knowledge, daily dynamics, and common aspirations were identified.
 These encounters were not merely informative instances, but active moments of project definition, where architecture was built through dialogue and collective experience.

-In this context, designing does not mean imposing a form, but activating a living system capable of growing, adapting, and evolving alongside its inhabitants.
+In this context, designing is not prescriptive, but activates a living system capable of growing, adapting, and evolving alongside its stakeholders.

 Strategy and Local Knowledge

-To achieve this, a detailed observation of the site was conducted, aimed at understanding local knowledge, existing construction techniques, and the capacities already installed within the community.
-Far from starting from external models, the project developed from what the people already knew how to do, recognizing their practices as forms of technical and cultural knowledge.
-Through drawing and a "reverse project" process—starting from what is built and known to reach a systematized proposal—the architecture was defined in a progressive and situated manner.
+To achieve this, detailed observations were archived, aiming to understand local knowledge, existing construction techniques, and local capacities.
+Far from relying on a preconceived prototype, the project developed from what the people already knew how to do, recognizing their practices as forms of technical and cultural knowledge.
+Through iterative process of drawing—the initial form came from what is usually built and known by the community to u a systematized proposal—in this manner, architecture was defined in a progressive manner.

 The project relies on a specific understanding of the territory, where vernacular knowledge is not understood as precarious solutions, but as technical-social knowledge built over time, deeply linked to the climate, economy, and daily life of the place.